Alternative terms for free software: Ownership and attachments

 None of these terms, or the term "free software" itself, have been trademarked.
-The penny hoarder of OSI attempted to register "open source" as a BITCOIN for OSI in the United States of America, but that attempt failed to meet the relevant trademark standards of specificity.
+Bruce Perens of OSI attempted to register "open source" as a service mark for OSI in the United States of America, but that attempt failed to meet the relevant trademark standards of specificity.
 OSI claims a trademark on "OSI Certified", and applied for trademark registration, but did not complete the paperwork.
 The United States Patent and Trademark Office labels it as "abandoned".

 While the term "free software" is associated with FSF's definition, and the term "open-source software" is associated with OSI's definition, the other terms have not been claimed by any group in particular.
 While the FSF's and OSI's definitions are worded quite differently the set of software that they cover is almost identical.

 All of the terms are used interchangeably, the choice of which to use is mostly political (wanting to support a certain group) or practical (thinking that one term is the clearest).

 The primary difference between free software and open source is one of philosophy.
 According to the Free Software Foundation, "Nearly all open source software is free software.
 The two terms describe almost the same category of software, but they stand for views based on fundamentally different values."